 As the oldest botanical garden in Texas, the Fort Worth Botanic Gardens is a land of beauty in its own, miniaturized environments.
 With 22 different gardens to explore, you’ll want to spend more than an afternoon in the lush facility.
 See koi fish, cherry trees, bridges, and bamboo in the traditional Japanese garden.
 Look at native plants and hardy imports in the cactus garden and water conservation garden.
 The rose garden is not only full of lovely roses but stone architecture and a fountain.

 If you’re looking for ideas to plant in your own garden, check out the perennial garden, a year-round garden with both sunny and shade-covered areas, that gardeners have carefully labeled for visitors.
-With new gardens and plants added regularly, you’re sure to find something new, each time you visit the gardens.
+With new gardens and plants added regularly, you’re sure to find something new, each time you visit this top tourist attraction in Fort Worth.

 Fort Worth Botanic Gardens